Malikzada97/drag-and-drop/README.md

 - **No real file upload**: This is a front-end demo; files are not sent to a server.
 - **Browser storage limits**: Large or many images may exceed localStorage capacity.
 - **Security**: Only image files are accepted; validation is enforced client-side.

+## Deployment

+- The project is ready for deployment as a static site.
+- All assets are local; no build step is required.
+- For best results, serve over HTTPS and set proper cache headers.
+- Optionally, use a static host (Netlify, Vercel, GitHub Pages, etc.).

+## Troubleshooting

+- **Dialog not visible or interactive**: Ensure you are using a modern browser and have not disabled JavaScript or CSS.
+- **Images not persisting**: Check browser localStorage settings and quota.
+- **Performance issues**: Avoid uploading very large or many images at once; browser storage is limited.
+- **Accessibility**: Use keyboard navigation and screen reader tools to verify accessibility features.

 ## Credits